mushfiqur0002/Mobile-Game-Project/README.md

 A remake will require, a new theme with funny and interactive mechanics to revamp this type of gameplay.

 # Week 3
-Super rub a dub will be sued as refence to create my mobile game.
+Super rub a dub will be used as refence to create my mobile game.
+Game Title :

 ## Design
 Gameplay & Mechanics:
 - Gyro to control player
 - Goal is collect all the coins/ objects and then reach the end point.
 - Accelerometer for power ups to remove or temporary disable enemies
+Platform:
+- Android

+Deployment platform:
+- Play Store

 Theme and art style
 - Low poly